mbodm/cdis/READMENET48.md

+### Why .NET Framework 4.8?

 Why i publish a tool, in 2024 or later, as a .NET Framework 4.8 (NET48) application, instead of a more modern .NET 8.0 (NET8) AOT application?

 I specifically said "published" here, instead of "developed", since the source code is 99% the same, for both.
-Otherwise the following thoughts would not come into my mind and would not stand up to below argument.
+Otherwise the following thoughts would not come into my mind and would not stand up to below argumentation.

-### Basics
+#### Basics

 Here are some key facts, you need to know first, to make the decision more easy to explain from my side and more clear to understand on your side:
 - In the modern .NET platform "_self-contained_" means "app runs stand-alone".